Who Should Attend the Inspection?

 -

-These agents act like they’re doing their client a favor by selling them a house, and they’re annoyed with their client.
+Lower quality agents sometimes act like they’re doing their client a favor by selling them a house, and they’re annoyed with their client.
 They moan and sigh every time we talk about something that needs attention.
 They want to write up an addendum to the purchase agreement and have the client sign it while we’re still at the property, before they’ve even seen the home inspection report.
 These agents should stay home.

 -